parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 {% endcodeblock %}

 This is what we are looking for.
-First var_4 is set to 0 in line 10, then it is compared with 222 in lines 15-16 .
-If it is larger, we jump to loc_1000A3A4.
+First ``var_4`` is set to 0 in line 10, then it is compared with 222 in lines 15-16 .
+If it is larger, we jump to ``loc_1000A3A4``.

-If not we will reach line 18 where var_4 (initially 0) is stored in eax and pushed to stack as parameter for ``GetAsyncKeyState``.
+If not we will reach line 18 where ``var_4`` (initially 0) is stored in eax and pushed to stack as parameter for ``GetAsyncKeyState``.
 We already know what this function does.
-If vKey has been pressed since last call to GetAsyncKeyState, it will return a value.
+If ``vKey`` has been pressed since last call to ``GetAsyncKeyState``, it will return a value.
 Otherwise it will return 0.
-This [forum thread from 2007](http://reversing.be/forum/viewtopic.php?t=628&sid=bf0d5e83ef43f1c34c41cd5cd2793a76) discusses this issue.
+This [forum thread from 2007](http://reversing.be/forum/viewtopic.php?t=628&sid=bf0d5e83ef43f1c34c41cd5cd2793a76) discusses this usecase.
-If key was not pressed, we jump to line 26 and then 29 where var_4 is increased by 1.
-Then we go back to line 14 where var_4 is compared with 222 and it the cycle is repeated.
+If the key was not pressed, we jump to line 26 and then 29 where ``var_4`` is increased by 1.
+Then we go back to line 14 where ``var_4`` is compared with 222 and the cycle is repeated.

-Now we know that the application loops through ascii characters from 0 to 222 checking to see if they were typed.
-If one is typed we will not jump at line 23 and continue.
+Now we know that the application loops through ascii characters from 0 to 222 checking to see if a key was pressed.
+If so we will not jump at line 23 and continue.
 Let's take a look at that.

 ![Key pressed](/images/2014/flare/5-5.jpg "Key pressed")

-This code is obvious.
-It's a series of cases (as IDA has detected).
-It checks what key was pressed and does some stuff (taking the red arrow).
-It checks from 0x27 to 0x60.
-By looking at an ASCII table, we can see that the application checks for some special characters, number and uppercase letters.
+This code is a series of cases for a switch statement (as IDA has detected).
+It checks what key was pressed performs specific actions for each key (taking the red arrows).
+It checks from ``0x27`` to ``0x60``.
+By looking at an ASCII table, we can see that the application checks for some special characters, number and letters.
 I am not going to describe what each one does but I went through each function and looked at the code.
-Most of them were the same and looked uninteresting but the function for ``M (0x4D)`` caught my eye.
+Most of them were the same and looked uninteresting but the function for ``M`` or ``0x4D`` caught my eye.
 Finding the code for ``M`` and clicking on the red arrow besides it.

 {% codeblock lang:nasm If M is pressed %}
-.text:1000A1B6
 .text:1000A1B6 loc_1000A1B6:
 .text:1000A1B6 movsx   eax, [ebp+var_4]
 .text:1000A1BA cmp     eax, 4Dh
 .text:1000A1BD jnz     short loc_1000A1C9

 .text:1000A1BF call    sub_10009AF0
-.text:1000A1C4 jmp     loc_10

 {% endcodeblock %}